reywasrepooc/ar-remodeling-practice/README.md

 Use Active Record association macros and Active Record query methods where appropriate (i.e. `has_many`, `has_many through`, and `belongs_to`).

-**Note**: The plural of "freebie" is "freebies" and the singular of "freebies" is "freebie".

-#### Freebie
+#### Project

-- `Freebie#dev`
+- `Project#owner`
-  - returns the `Dev` instance for this Freebie
+  - returns the `Owner` instance for this Project
-- `Freebie#company`
+- `Project#house`
-  - returns the `Company` instance for this Freebie
+  - returns the `House` instance for this Project

-#### Company
+#### House

-- `Company#freebies`
+- `House#projects`
-  - returns a collection of all the freebies for the Company
+  - returns a collection of all the projects for the House
-- `Company#devs`
+- `House#owners`
-  - returns a collection of all the devs who collected freebies from the Company
+  - returns a collection of all the owners who have projects for the House

-#### Dev
+#### Owner

-- `Dev#freebies`
+- `Owner#projects`
-  - returns a collection of all the freebies that the Dev has collected
+  - returns a collection of all the projects that the Owner has done
-- `Dev#companies`
+- `Owner#houses`
-  - returns a collection of all the companies that the Dev has collected freebies from
+  - returns a collection of all the houses that the Owner has projects for

 Use `rake console` and check that these methods work before proceeding.
-For example, you should be able to call `Dev.first.companies` and see a list of the companies for the first dev in the database based on your seed data; and `Freebie.first.dev` should return the dev for the first freebie in the database.
+For example, you should be able to call `Owner.first.houses` and see a list of the houses for the first owner in the database based on your seed data; and `Project.first.owner` should return the owner for the first project in the database.

 ### Aggregate and Association Methods

-#### Freebie
+#### House

+- `House.oldest_house`
+  - should return the oldest house

-- `Freebie#print_details`
+- `House.get_houses_with_solar`
-  - should return a string formatted as follows:
+  - should return a collection of houses that have solar installed

-    `{insert dev's name} owns a {insert freebie's item_name} from {insert company's name}`
+- `House#install_solar`
+  - if house doesn't have solar, update it's `solar` attribute.
+If the house already has solar, puts out "This house already has solar installed"

+- `House#schedule+project(owner, price)`
+  - takes an `owner` (an instance of the `Owner` class) and a price as arguments, and create a new `Project` instance associated with this house and the given owner

 #### Company